copystring/ioBroker.roborock/README.md

 * (copystring) Encrypt username & password.
 This means you need to re-enter username and password in the options
 * (copystring) Use Sentry Plugin instead native sentry
 * (copystring) Convert setInterval()/setTimeout() to this.setInterval()/this.setTimeout()
+* (copystring) Correctly clear intervals and timeouts on unload and reconnect
+* (copystring) Update consumables code

 ### 0.1.0 (2023-02-28)